23 Discontinued Cereals That Deserve a Comeback

 Cinnamon Mini Buns

-A lot of people seem to have jumped on the trend lately of making tiny cinnamon rolls and turning it into cereal, and we can only assume it's because they desperately miss this '90s cereal.
+A lot of people seem to have jumped on the trend lately of making tiny cinnamon rolls and turning them into cereal, and we can only assume it's because they desperately miss this '90s cereal.
 Yes, there used to be a cereal you could buy that was miniature cinnamon roll buns, and we're still sad Kellogg's stopped making it.
 But now at least we know it's easy enough to recreate at home.

 Eating a bowl of Hidden Treasures was quite literally a treasure hunt.
 The little bite-size pieces were filled with a fruity center—but not all of them!
 It was the ideal situation because it meant you weren't getting too much filling in each bite, but you were so excited about finding the filling that you kept eating and eating.
 We're always down for making breakfast into a game.